Naushytcg/JetBlue-Trip-Automation/README.md

 ## How to start

-To begin open a cmd window and type "webdriver-manager start"
+To begin open a cmd window and type "webdriver-manager update"

+When this is done, type "webdriver-manager start"

 Then in a new window type "protractor config"